MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/plan-deployment.md

 -	You need an SSL server certificate.
 You can generate a test certificate automatically during setup but we recommend you use that for testing purposes only, and obtain a certificate from a CA for your production environment.
 -	A side-by-side installation of different SPF versions on the same server isn’t supported.
 -	You can install on a VM.
--	Make sure that you have a domain user account with administrative privileges on the computers on which you want to install Service Provider Foundation.
+-	Ensure that you have a domain user account with administrative privileges on the computers on which you want to install Service Provider Foundation.

 ## Administrator roles

-Administrator roles
 Here’s what you need:

-- SQL Server administrator: A DBA role with full administrator rights on the SQL Server instance used by SPF.
+- **SQL Server administrator**: A DBA role with full administrator rights on the SQL Server instance used by SPF.
 The administrator should be able to grant permissions to create databases, and to grant those permissions to the SPF administrator.
-- SPF administrator: The SPF administration account should be a local administrator on the server on which you install SPF.
+- **SPF administrator**: The SPF administration account should be a local administrator on the server on which you install SPF.
-- Application pool user: This IIS role should have full administrator permissions in VMM, and permissions to create, read, update, and delete on the SPF database.
+- **Application pool user**: This IIS role should have full administrator permissions in VMM, and permissions to create, read, update, and delete on the SPF database.
 For portal applications, these operations can be restricted to specific tables.

 ## Plan security